azonin/ezcad-2-to-3/README.md

 * Reads the EZCAD3 section template and injects the converted items into it
 * Saves the new EZCAD3 file as `MarkParamlib.ini` into the current folder
 * If you put an existing `MarkParamlib.ini` file into the current folder, the new items will get appended to the bottom of it, preserving all of your existing material parameters
+* Configurable Source Wattage + Lens Size and Target Wattage + Lens Size parameters, which make the Power Ratio recalculate accordingly

 ### To do:
-* Add the Source Wattage + Lens Size and Target Wattage + Lens Size parameters, and recalculate the Power Ratio accordingly
 * Remove the extra spaces before and after the key values
 * Move user-updatable parameters to the very top of the file for easy editing
 * Make the exported Description field customizeable